Arkeith Brown

-Arkeith Lamonte Brown, Jr. (born May 1, 1986) is an American football defensive back who is currently a free agent.
-He played college football at Texas A&M University and attended El Campo High School in El Campo, Texas.
-He has also been a member of the Green Bay Blizzard, Hartford Colonials and Baltimore Brigade.
+Arkeith Lamonte Brown Jr. (born May 1, 1986) is an American former professional football defensive back who played in the Arena Football League (AFL) for the Arizona Rattlers, Baltimore Brigade, and Albany Empire.
+He played college football at Texas A&M University.

-College career
+Early life

-Brown played for the Texas A&M Aggies from 2005 to 2008.
+Brown attended El Campo High School in El Campo, Texas.
+He played for the Texas A&M Aggies from 2005 to 2008.

 Professional career

-Brown was rated the 55th best cornerback in the 2009 NFL Draft by NFLDraftScout.com.
+Brown was rated the 55th best cornerback in the 2009 NFL draft by NFLDraftScout.com.

 Brown attended New Orleans Saints rookie mini-camp on a tryout basis in 2009.

-Green Bay Blizzard

 Brown played for the Green Bay Blizzard of the Indoor Football League (IFL) in 2011.
 He earned First Team All-IFL honors, was named Defensive Rookie of the Year and led the league in interceptions with 12.
 He also recorded 67 total tackles and 23 pass break-ups.

-Hartford Colonials

 Brown spent time with the Hartford Colonials of the United Football League in 2011.